2002 Elizabeth II 13 Coin Gold Proof Set Golden Jubilee

 Gold Proof sets have been a perennial presence amid The Royal Mint's high-end commemorative offer for the last few decades.
 Gold collections of circulating coinage including Sovereign sets are now issued annually, alongside special event sets like those minted for the 2012 London Olympics.

 However, the Golden Jubilee Gold Proof Set is unusual in the number of pieces it contains.
 No other 22 Carat Gold annual set has been released with thirteen coins.
-The 2002 set, presented in a large red-leather case included all UK decimal currency as well as four maundy coins.
-Only 2,002 sets were issued.
+The 2002 set, presented in a large red-leather case included all UK decimal currency as well as four Maundy coins.

 Annual Issues in Gold Proof